What To Know About Attending a Paperhand Show

 • Our Summer Shows are created for everyone.
 Adults and children of all ages are welcome.
 Some small kids are startled by the combination of loud sounds and large moving objects.
 Try sitting in the back for your first show and move closer each time you come until they are hooked, and become fans for life.

 • Most of our shows run approximately 1.5 hours with no intermission.
+You can expect our shows to be done by no later than 9pm for evening shows at 5pm for matinees.

 • Evening performances begin at 7:00 with a pre-show act at 6:20.
 Matinees begin at 3:00 with a pre-show act at 2:20.